Grants and Fellowships

 Jolie Ermers Memorial Research Grant (2006)

-If you are a Barnard Political Science rising or current senior major who is seeking to defray travel expenses, conference or other research fees related to your senior seminar project, you are eligible for this grant.
+If you are a Barnard Political Science rising or current senior major who is seeking to defray travel expenses, conference or other research fees related to the Political Science major, you are eligible for this grant.
 Expenses may be incurred in the semester or summer prior to the senior year and during the senior year.

-The application deadlines are October 1 and, if there are funds remaining, February 15 (or the first business day following) of the senior year.
-Grants are awarded by the Department Chair or Representative around the middle of November and again in late April. $1,000 is available annually, with each grant limited to $250.
+Applications are accepted on a rolling basis.
+Grants are awarded by the Department Chair. $1,000 is available annually, with each grant limited to $250.
 To apply, please submit the following to the Political Science Department Office:

-- A succinct description (of at most one page) of your senior essay;
+- A succinct description (of at most one page) of your project;

 - A detailed estimate or actual list of expenses;